Here is a quick guide how to run the supported analyzers and generate reports such that it fits SonarQube's needs.

 - that the <sources> parameter matches the sonar.sources list in sonar-project.properties

-- create an XML report version 1 using the parameters "
+- to create a XML report 'version 1' using the parameters "

-- get the report from the standard error channel
+- to get the report from the standard error channel

-A cppcheck may take a while on a big code base.
+A Cppcheck run may take a while on a big code base.
 To cut down analysis times, check the following options:

-- Use -j N option to run N workers in parallel
+-j Noption to run N workers in parallel

 - Use only checks you're interested in via the option